ironhack-rmt-materials/wd-lesson-guide-and-resources/extra - further topics/extra - github copilot and AI tools.md

     - choosing model (included vs. premium)
     - passing/defining context
         - instructions file (see below)
-    - example 1: how do i uninstall an npm package ?
+    - example 1: how do i uninstall an npm package ? / provide a list with all endpoints in this api.
     - example 2: paste an error message (e.g. title is not defined)
     - show options:
         - ask
         - edit
         - agent
             - example: uninstall mongoose & paste the error "mongoose is not defined"
+    - providing context
+        - tip: if you need to add all files as context, use `#codebase`
     - `@workspace` (e.g.: how many models we have)
     - `@vscode` (e.g.: whats the shortcut to change the language mode for the current file)